-Wrap Dangerous Commands in pre-post ZFS or BRTFS Snapshots
+Wrap Dangerous Commands in pre-post ZFS or Btrfs Snapshots

 It’s time to dig the dotfiles, and to dig in to them!
 This post is a part of a blog post collection called Diggin’ Dotfiles where I unearth some gems from my personal dotfiles repo erikw/dotfiles.